estebbins/hoistm-client/README.md

 **Using the application**

 ## Unsolved problems/Next Version Notes
--.dmg files will upload successfully but can not be downloaded, attempt of download of such a file type will result in a fatal error that will crash app.
+- dmg files will upload successfully but can not be downloaded, attempt of download of such a file type will result in a fatal error that will crash app.
 - Contributor rights currently don't impact that user
 - Filtering with multiple labels
 - Search bar
 - Large files take a long time to upload/download with no messages to the users
+- Key error still occurring for FilesIndex
+- Success/Error Messages to be revised or removed
+- File previews for non-images are not great

 ## Media sources
 - Icons: https://fonts.google.com/icons?icon.set=Material+Icons